-“Our primary mission is to support collective evolution toward a life-sustaining, life-enhancing world.”
+“Our primary mission is to be a catalyst for the emergent shift in consciousness toward a life-sustaining and life-enhancing world.”

 Who We Are

 S.E.E.D.S.
 (School for Ecocentric Evolution & Design Strategies) is a diverse network of change-makers, visionaries, artists, farmers, and localized community members sharing ideas, design strategies, working models, and living examples of ecocentric interdependence, sovereignty, true belonging, and healing justice on all scales.
 We are everyone who holds in their hearts that a more beautiful and just world is possible.
 We are all those who feel the pain of what our world has become and are not afraid to look at the shadows, to heal our wounds, and to collaboratively forge a new path forward that combines ancient ways of knowing with creative modern innovation.
 We are those seeking community spaces safe and brave enough to allow ourselves to be seen and to choose to see one another.
 We are SEEDS of change ready to bring forth that which lives in each of us in order to grow the world we each know is possible.

 Why Ecocentric Evolution?

 It may first be helpful to digest the word ‘ecocentric.’
 Eco stands for ecology which is the relationship between organisms and their environment that gives rise to the nature of place.
 Centric means being in or at the center of/surrounded by.
 When we combine the two, we arrive at the following meaning: being centered in the relational web of life.